nmdwolf/nmdwolf.github.io/Publications.md

 1. Dewolf, N. (2019).
 Spatial Symmetries and Symmetry Breaking with Matrix Product States.
 (Master's thesis). <i>Ghent University</i>. <a href = "https://lib.ugent.be/en/catalog/rug01:002782900" target = "_blank">https://lib.ugent.be/en/catalog/rug01:002782900</a>.<br><br>

-[^1]: The publisher was made aware of this issue before publication, but did not take our comment into account.
+[^1]: The editor was made aware of this issue before publication, but did not take our comment into account.

 <!--<h3>Preprints:</h3>